 Framing a Life: Building the Space To Be Me

-Roberta’s memoir, Framing a Life: Building the Space to be Me, is now undergoing the publishing process and will be available in July 2023.
+Roberta’s memoir, Framing a Life: Building the Space to be Me, is now available.
 With humor and poignancy, it takes readers along an inspiring journey of self-discovery as Roberta finds that home is less a physical place than an intrinsic sense of self, an unshakable foundation of the heart and soul.

 With courage and perseverance, grieving the end of a seven-year relationship, Roberta is uprooted from the world she knows.
 Starting over alone, she embarks on a quest to build a home in the woods of Maine.
 As the foundation is laid and the walls go up, Roberta reconstructs a life, one grounded in childhood loss, abandonment, and in adulthood as a feminist lesbian and attorney.
 Another intimate death shakes her to her core leading to an eight-year spiritual search to understand her Jewish roots, the Kabbalah, Buddhism, reincarnation and the psychic encounters she was experiencing.

 Love to read?
 Remember to support your local independent bookstore.